Makktu/StarDrifter-2025/README.md

 Speed pickups need to be more plentiful and longer-lasting than currently.

 ### Sat 8 Feb 2025
-Need to start adding energy barriers between sections of the map.
+Very early draft of energy barriers between sections created & added

+### Sun 9 Feb 2025
+Cont. with energy barriers cosmetics & behaviour (esp. collisions)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++